 Analyzing the atmospheric segment on a process-based level requires information about the vertical structure of the atmosphere.
 The data requirements for studying the atmospheric segment of L-A coupling on the process-level and in a spatially explicit way can be summarized as follows: vertical temperature and moisture profiles are needed 1) with a sufficiently long data record (period of at least 12 summers for metrics targeting convection triggering), to comply to the data length requirements for robust results (Findell et al., 2015), 2) with a high enough temporal resolution to be able to extract the time step close to the local sunrise, and 3) increasing vertical resolutions improve the estimate (Wakefield et al., 2021).
 These high requirements limit the datasets available for a study on the continental scale for Europe.
 Observations of early-morning vertical temperature and moisture profiles are rare and usually point measurements.
 The typical radiosonde launch times (00 UTC and 12 UTC) do not cover the early-morning hours over Europe.
-Other observational products such satellite-based profile profil-data have been successfully used to apply the CTP-HIlow framework on (Roundy and Santanello, 2017), although they often have coarse vertical resolutions (Wulfmeyer et al., 2015).
-Thus, the reliance on model data.
-However, the The lack of suitable observations challenges the validation of results, which provides the incentive for building up a network of coordinated measurement sites like the Land-Atmosphere Feedback Observatory (LAFO) of the University of Hohenheim (Wulfmeyer et al., 2020; Späth et al., 2019).
+Other observational products such satellite-based profile data have been successfully used to apply the CTP-HI{low} framework on (Roundy and Santanello, 2017), although they often have coarse vertical resolutions (Wulfmeyer et al., 2015).
+The lack of suitable observations challenges the validation of results, which provides the incentive for building up a network of coordinated measurement sites like the Land-Atmosphere Feedback Observatory (LAFO) of the University of Hohenheim (Wulfmeyer et al., 2020; Späth et al., 2019).

-To study the sensitivity withinhow sensitive the atmospheric segment of L-A coupling strength responds to differences in the atmospheric pre-conditioning, we developed an perturbation-approach in-with which the temperature and moisture output fields from a regional climate model run were systematically increased or decreased modified after the simulation and before applying the CTP-HIlow framework.
+To study how sensitive the atmospheric segment of L-A coupling strength responds to differences in the atmospheric preconditioning, we developed an approach with which the temperature and moisture output fields from a regional climate model run were modified after the simulation and before applying the CTP-HI{low} framework.
 The modifications are expected to change the pre-conditioning and thus potentially the coupling classification.
 First of all, frequent changes in the classification show that it lies at the boundaries of different classes.
 However, assuming that the classification framework is accurate enough, frequent changes also reveal that the expectable coupling signal remains uncertain.
 This is shown as changes in the atmospheric conditions in a presumably realistic range for the current climate could initiate different atmospheric responses such as triggering deep, shallow or no convection in different cases in the same region.
 Furthermore, it indicates a sensitivity of the coupling to changes in the atmosphere e.g. arising from climate change or changes at the land surface.